Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	}
 	````

-	> **Note:** To work with Code First conventions, Genre must have a primary key property that will be automatically detected.
+	> **Note:** To work with Code First conventions, the class Genre must have a primary key property that will be automatically detected.

 	> You can read more about Code First Conventions in this [msdn article](http://msdn.microsoft.com/en-us/library/hh161541&#040;v=vs.103&#041;.aspx).